bittnkr/uniq/README.md

 Long story short, after years of investigation and lot of tests, I finally destiled a bare minimum solution to this problem, which I'm pretty sure that it is wait-free.
 (If you can refute, please do it).

 In this paper/repository, I did my best to bring only the essential to the compreension of the problem and its solution.
 Focusing on what really matters.
+And yet giving something ready to be used.

 Don't let its simplicity fools you.
 This is the result of years of work, and I believe that is the smallest/simpler solution ever found.